 - Abdominal pain that does not subside after passing stool

-IBS may not be a life-threatening condition on its own, but the persistence of general symptoms, or the occurrence of other symptoms may be cause for alarm.
+Now that we have answered the question: What is Irritable Bowel Syndrome ?, it is important for you to note that IBS may not be a life-threatening condition on its own, but the persistence of general symptoms, or the occurrence of other symptoms may be cause for alarm.
 If you experience any of the above conditions, consult with your doctor immediately.
-You can also book an appointment with a top gynecologists in Lahore, Karachi, and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your gastric concerns.
+You can also book an appointment with a top Gastroenterologist in Islamabad, Karachi and Lahore through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your gastric concerns.